Walton drives in 3 as Mariners beat Diamondbacks 7-3

 Jose Marmolejos had two hits and drove in a run, helping Seattle take two of three in the weekend series.
 Phillip Ervin scored twice and drove in a run.

 Casey Sadler (1-0) got the win with two scoreless innings in relief of Justin Dunn, who struggled with control issues.
+Seattle used six relievers the day before a doubleheader at home.

+“We tried to give our team every opportunity to win the ballgame,” Mariners manager Scott Servais said.
+“It happens.
+It’s a crazy season.
+Certainly a day heading into a doubleheader you would like to get a little bit more length out of our starter.
+It didn’t happen, we’ve got to adjust on the fly and that’s what we’ll do.”

 Josh VanMeter had two hits for Arizona, including an RBI double.
 Luke Weaver (1-7) allowed two runs and four hits in five innings.